BlueBoxWare/LibGDXPlugin/README.md

 * Causing flushing of a batch or renderer from inside a loop
 * Missing flush() after changing Preferences
 * Use of some commonly known test ids or dummy ids (ex.
 AdMob and MoPub)
-* Use of ShapeRenderer with a release of LibGDX older than 1.9.2 (It crashes on 64bit devices.
+* Use of ShapeRenderer with a release of libGDX older than 1.9.2 (It crashes on 64bit devices.
 See [Issue 3790](https://github.com/libgdx/libgdx/issues/3790)) \[1]
 * Use of static resources (more info on the use of statics: [here](http://bitiotic.com/blog/2013/05/23/libgdx-and-android-application-lifecycle/) and [here](http://www.badlogicgames.com/forum/viewtopic.php?f=11&t=22358))
-* Use of non-reentrant iterator methods of LibGDX collection classes
+* Use of non-reentrant iterator methods of libGDX collection classes
 * Missing OpenGL declaration in AndroidManifest.xml \[1]
 * Invalid property keys for I18NBundle.get() and I18NBundle.format()
 * Missing WRITE_EXTERNAL_STORAGE permission in AndroidManifest.xml when using external files
-* Using outdated versions of LibGDX and related libraries \[1]
+* Using outdated versions of libGDX and related libraries \[1]
 * Declaring a combination of minSdkVersion, maxSdkVersion, targetSdkVersion and &lt;support-screens&gt; which excludes the App from being listed as "Designed for Tablets" in the Google Play Store \[1]

 \[1]: These inspections assume the project uses a fairly standard setup, like those created by `gdx-setup` and [`gdx-liftoff`](https://github.com/tommyettinger/gdx-liftoff).

 ## Color previews
-When using a LibGDX color in Java or Kotlin code (e.g. `Color.BLUE` or `Color.valueOf("#0000ff")`) a preview of the the color is shown in the left gutter.
+When using a libGDX color in Java or Kotlin code (e.g. `Color.BLUE` or `Color.valueOf("#0000ff")`) a preview of the the color is shown in the left gutter.
 Color previews are also shown in the editor when editing Skin files and in the Debug Tool Window.

 To disable color previews, go to *Settings* -> *Editor* -> *LibGDXPlugin*.